 - It is also important to reach doctors, educators, nurses and pharmacists so they can spread the message, and to inform the public through the media.

 - Also emphasizing the importance of role models.
 Parents, teachers, doctors, celebrities and anyone who looks after children should abstain from smoking in front of them.

 - Means of prevention include prohibiting smoking in public places, meeting rooms and ministries, restaurants, transport and public places.

 - Filling leisure time with useful work, hobbies, and time with friends or family, and staying away from bad company.

-- Clarifying the dangers of smoking—that responsibility lies largely with the media, which must take the message to the people and advise of the dangers of this habit on their health and finances.
+- Finally clarifying the dangers of smoking—that responsibility lies largely with the media, which must take the message to the people and advise of the dangers of this habit on their health and finances.

-If you’re looking to stop smoking, there are safe alternatives.
-Consult a specialist doctor or pop into the Smoking Cessation Clinic for advice.References
+So if you’re looking to stop smoking, there are safe alternatives.
+Also consult a specialist doctor or pop into the Smoking Cessation Clinic for advice.References